Bradshaw/NaNoWriMo2016/Chapter1.md

 # Chapter One

 Her mouth shoved right into my ear, "I'm so high right now that I can see the music".
 Oh, so that's what's she's been trying to say.
 I guess trying to get anything meaningful out of someone when you're standing in front of a set of speakers isn't a great idea.
 I'll never learn though.
-I wonder what it's like to be so high that you can see the music.
 I throw her a smile, she doesn't need to know I don't take drugs.
 Everyone takes drugs here, it's just assumed.

 I move back toward the speaker, stick my head almost inside it, and try to get back into the flow.
 This DJ is shit though, not that I could do better, but there's a reason I'm not standing on the stage.
 The tune is good, but I can hear the off-tempo drums in the back as he cack-handedly fumbles around trying to line up the transition.